swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 7. Plug in the fan(s), reattach any hardware, power on and enjoy the cool breeze of the memory fans in your HP Z6\!
-If you want to test higher fan speeds, reboot into the BIOS Setup → Advanced → Built-In Device Options → Increase Idle Fan Speed(%) → 100 to create a small hurricane.
+If you want to test higher fan speeds, reboot into the BIOS Setup → Advanced → Built-In Device Options → Increase Idle Fan Speed(%) → 100 to create a small :tornado:.

 ## Source